vendrhub/vendr-usync/README.md

-# Vendr uSync
+# Umbraco Commerce uSync
-uSync serializers for Vendr, the eCommerce solution for Umbraco
+uSync serializers for Umbraco Commerce, the eCommerce solution for Umbraco